plotly/plotly.py/doc/python/hover-text-and-formatting.md

 fig.show()
 ```

-### Modifying the hovertemplate of a plotly express figure
+### Modifying the hover template of a plotly express figure

-`plotly.express` automatically sets the hovertemplate but you can modify it using the `update_traces` method of the generated figure.
-It helps to print the hovertemplate generated by `plotly.express` in order to be able to modify it.
-One can also revert to the default hover information of traces by setting the hovertemplate to `None`.
+`plotly.express` automatically sets the hover template but you can modify it using the `update_traces` method of the generated figure.
+It helps to print the hover template generated by `plotly.express` in order to be able to modify it.
+One can also revert to the default hover information of traces by setting the hover template to `None`.

 ```python
 import plotly.express as px